-Threshold - The signal level at which the Compressor begins to attenuate the signal. (+20 to -20 dBu).
+Threshold - The signal level at which the compressor begins to apply gain reduction to the signal.
+Threshold range is -20dBu to +20dBu.

-Ratio - The amount of attenuation to the signal above the Threshold point.
+Ratio - The amount of gain reduction applied to signal level above threshold.
 Range is 1.2:1 to infinite.